Delayed radio emission in tidal disruption events from collisions of outflows driven by disk instabilities: Results

 Our Flare+$\alpha0$CNM models are typically in the regime where the peak time can be approximated by the Sedov time, when the flare has swept up comparable mass to its own at a radius $R_{\rm dec}$ \citep{Nakar11}.
 The corresponding time $t_{\rm dec}$ where the flare begins to decelerate is

 For the Flare+$\alpha0$CNM models, the peak timescales of the light curves are in agreement with $t_{\rm dec}$ calculated using $v\approx v_{\rm max}$ and Equation \ref{eq:rdec}.
 In addition, estimates of the peak flux based on the kinetic energy of the flare and the CNM density are consistent with the peak properties of most of the Flare+$\alpha0$CNM models \citep{Nakar11}.
 The only exceptions are the two models with $n_0=10^3\, \mathrm{cm}^{-3}$, where the peak is mediated by when the SSA optical depth drops to unity, $\tau_{\rm SSA}\rightarrow 1$.
+For these models with very high density $n_0$, the flare deceleration time (Equation \ref{eq:sedovtime}) is much shorter than the peak timescale.
+The decrease in $\tau_{\rm SSA}$, and accordingly the peak timescale, is primarily determined by the declining B field during the deceleration of the shock velocity ($B\propto v_{i}$, Equation \ref{eq:Bfield}).
 The resulting peak is slightly dimmer and delayed from the prediction based on the Sedov time (assuming $\tau_{\rm SSA}<1$), but still consistent with the expectations of \cite{Nakar11} for the case when SSA is important.

 While for the Flare+$\alpha0$CNM models, the peak timescale trends inversely with the normalization of the CNM density $n_0$, the Flare+$\alpha2.5$CNM light curves instead peak later as $n_0$ increases.
 This effect occurs because the peak timescales of the Flare+$\alpha2.5$CNM models are set by when $\tau_{\rm SSA}\rightarrow 1$, similar to the Flare+Flare models and the highest density Flare+$\alpha0$CNM models.